 Skip to main content

-Workload Identity Federation (WIF) enables your applications to access CoreWeave AI Object Storage using tokens from your existing identity provider, eliminating the need to store long-lived credentials in your applications or configuration files.
+Workload Identity Federation (WIF) enables your applications to access CoreWeave AI Object Storage using tokens from your existing identity provider.
+This approach eliminates the need to store long-lived credentials in your applications or configuration files.
+This page explains how WIF works and how its components fit together, so you can choose a protocol and plan your integration before you follow the protocol-specific setup guides.

 How it works